 Topical Categories – Successful Content Marketing Categories

 If you are marketing content and varying the topical categories, then you can evaluate the types of content to see which brings the most sharing and social entrances.
 Some types of topical categories include: How To, Top 10 Lists, Expert Tips, Image, Video, Product Comparison, and Infographics.

-In Campmor’s case study, the Infographic topical category performed the best based on social traffic, driving the most social visits of any content marketing category.
+In Campmor’s case study, the Infographic topical category performed the best based on social traffic.
+It drove the most social visits of any content marketing category.
 Expert Tips was the second best performing category, followed closely by Product Comparison.
 The two top Infographics were The Backpack Cheat Sheet and the Go Camping Flowchart.
 The Product Comparison post compared the uses and benefits of hiking shoes versus hiking boots.
 These categories can be utilized again in the future to continue bringing in social visits at high volume.

 Channel Performance – Successful Content Marketing Channels

 People share content all over the web, and even off the web through text messages or other media.
 Rio SEO Social tracks the referring domain.
 In addition, you can see which domain is sending the most social traffic.
 The software also attributes visits to a referral channel called “dark social,” which accounts for copy/paste shares through IM, text messages, some email, and other direct referrals.